Big Brother Célébrités season 2: COVID-19 in the house

-The ongoing COVID-19 pandemic, particularly the ongoing fifth wave caused by the highly transmissible Omicron variant has resulted in the disease being a major narrative of the season thus far.
+The ongoing COVID-19 pandemic, particularly the ongoing fifth wave caused by the highly transmissible Omicron variant affected the early stages of the game.

 Before entering the house, the 16 original housemates were sequestered (commensurate with the general format of the Big Brother franchise to cut off participants from any communication with the outside world for a period of time before entering the house) and subject to several tests to detect for the virus that causes COVID-19.
 As a result of these tests, Stéphane Fallu tested positive and was immediately quarantined.
-Though it was initially reported that he would no longer take part -- his spot replaced by Hugo Barrette -- it was later announced he would enter the house as the 17th housemate; he entered the house on Day 8.
+Though it was initially reported that he would no longer take part—his spot replaced by Hugo Barrette—it was later announced Fallu would enter the house as the 17th housemate; he entered the house on Day 8.

 Shortly before Stéphane's entry into the house on Day 8, after exhibiting symptoms, Eddy King tested positive for COVID-19 and was immediately isolated from the rest of the house.
 However, he was still an active housemate, meaning he could still be nominated and evicted.
-On Day 11, Martin Vachon, Michelle Desrochers, Valérie Carpentier, Lysanne Richard, Stéphanie Harvey, & Tranna Wintour all tested positive for the virus and were all immediately isolated in the Head of the House room.
+On Day 11, Martin Vachon, Michelle Desrochers, Valérie Carpentier, Lysanne Richard, Stéphanie Harvey, & Tranna Wintour all tested positive for the virus and were all immediately isolated in the Head of House room.

-All affected housemates have since fully recovered and rejoined the main group.
+All affected housemates fully recovered and none were taken to hospital or removed from the game.